Essential Tips for Inspiring the Next Generation of Engineers

 Luckily, we are constantly seeing evidence that the next generation is full of budding young thinkers who are more than ready to rise to the challenge and pioneer their own advances in engineering.
 So how do we inspire our children and ensure that this passion is encouraged?

 Introduce Construction Toys at Play Time

 If you’re looking to start tapping into your children’s engineering spirit from a really young age, you could introduce construction toys into your child’s daily play time.
 For slightly older children try origami; this can be invaluable when it comes to developing skills of creativity, inventiveness and problem solving.
 Best of all, it’s incredibly fun, so long as you don’t impose limits on what should or shouldn’t be created.
 Instead, children who are encouraged to see their imagination as the only boundary will naturally learn to push to make new things possible.

 Encourage ‘What If’ and ‘Why’ Questions

-Almost every child loves to fire a relentless barrage of questions at their parents and other adults, and many of us are guilty of offering overly simplified answers rather than encouraging them to explore their questions further and, depending on their level of development, even research the answers for themselves.
+Almost every young person loves to fire a relentless barrage of questions at their parents, and many of us are guilty of offering overly simplified answers rather than encouraging them to explore their questions further and even research the answers for themselves.

-Children who are curious about their world can ask some pretty tough questions, and its fine not to know the answers!
+Young people who are curious about their world can ask some pretty tough questions, and its fine not to know the answers.
 However, if you decide to treat these occasions as opportunities for shared learning, you’ll encourage them to continue looking for answers about the world – the engineering mindset!

-We’re always looking out for the nest great minds who may become the spring manufacturers, engineers or innovators of the future, so it’s fantastic to have the opportunity to share these tips and ensure that children are being encouraged to question and expand their practical skills.[button url=”/contact-us/” class=”scbutton”]Enquire Now[/button]
+We’re always looking out for the next great minds who may become the spring manufacturers, engineers or innovators of the future, so it’s fantastic to have the opportunity to share these tips and ensure that young people are being encouraged to question and expand their practical skills.[button url=”/contact-us/” class=”scbutton”]Enquire Now[/button]